flatcar/flatcar-demos/Rejekts2025/demos1-3/DEMO2.md

 ```

 Now start sysupdate manually.
-This is usually being done by the timer unit, but we diabled that.
+This is usually being done by the timer unit, but we disabled that.
 ```bash
 journalctl -u systemd-sysupdate --no-pager systemctl start systemd-sysupdate